boundedcontext/bounded-context-language-sample/definitions.md

 Is it a Booking, a Purchase, or an Order?

 Is a Person a Driver when they're (in the context of) driving?
-They're both.
-But when they're driving, we might not care about the colour of their hair.
-But, we might care about their full name for their drivers License.
-Do we care about a Passenger when a Driver is driving?
-Of course, it all depends on the context.
+They're both right?
+When they're driving, we might not care about the colour of their hair and care about their full name, height and eye colour for their License.
+Maybe we also care about a Passenger, and want to ensure a Passenger and a Driver can never be the same Person.
+Are they in a Vehicle?
+It all depends on the context.

 A context is that linguistic boundary within a domain.
-If you have a Person and a Driver in the same context, you probably have two contexts.
-Maybe one is 'driving' and the other is ''

 ### Create a new context